-The Core receives Cell facility, insurance management and oversight fees for the hosting and management of the Cells, while also recognising income derived from its expert surveying resources.
+The PCC Core receives Cell facility, insurance management and oversight fees for the hosting and management of the Cells, while also recognising income derived from its expert surveying resources.
+These are classified as Survey and Other Fees for the purpose of the above table.